dart-lang/language/working/0546-patterns/exhaustiveness.md

 ### Expanding types

-Even without fields, subtraction of extract spaces can be interesting.
+Even without fields, subtraction of object spaces can be interesting.
 Consider:

 ```
 Face - Jack